aaron-peng-01/whatever/Local_Delivery_Platform.md

 This repository acts as the evidence vault.
 Each field lines up with a specific business event—buyer vetting, merchant prep proof, courier status, or final reputation summary.
 Because the repository runs in strict mode, only addresses with the correct permission index can write to each field.

-// Agent Prompt 2: Initialize the evidence repository for delivery platform data integrity.
+>💡 Agent Prompt: Initialize the evidence repository for delivery platform data integrity.
 Creates strict-mode data policies for customer verification, order snapshots, rider tracking, and reputation records with proper permission-based access control.

-// Replace {ADMIN} and {PERMISSION_ADDRESS} with your actual addresses
+>Replace {ADMIN} and {PERMISSION_ADDRESS} with your actual addresses

 ```json
 {